 - FAQ: I need other electrical parts, do you have them?

 G.T.
 Car Parts INC provides re-manufactured, upgraded fuseboxes (also known as a fuse board or relay assembly) for many Ferrari models, sold on exchange basis.

-We replace the factory adhesive-laminated multi-layer circuit boards with a new single board that has a greater amperage capacity and is more durable than the original.
+We replace the factory laminated multi-layer circuit boards with a new single printed circuit board (PCB) that has a greater amperage capacity and is more durable than the original.
 We reuse the original plastic fuse box housing, which is why we sell these as re-manufactured rather than new items.
 If your housing is damaged, in most cases we can provide a good used one from our stock at additional cost.

 All our re-manufactured fuse boxes use rigid modern PCBs with updated materials and revised designs.
 These boards are manufactured exclusively for G.T.
 Car Parts and address common failure points while maintaining original appearance and connection style.
 Our design eliminates common problems of burned out connectors/traces/solder joints caused by original design flaws, vibration fatigue, peeling board layers, and/or corrosion between layers.